borjalofe/wordpress-on-install-setup/README.md

 # WordPress On-Install Setup

-This script aims at easing the after-install process in which we usually do the same actions everytime.
+This script aims at easing the after-install process in which we usually do the same actions every time.
 As WordPress has its own on-install customization tools, we'll use them.

 ## Table of Contents